evejweinberg/eternal_cloud/readme.md

 #if facebook login is successful

-- on /form-score, push masonry forms down and display user's photos and likes above it
+- on form-score.html push masonry forms down and display user's photos and likes above it
-- push score of Math.floor(Math.random(577 to 307) to /candidate-solo
+- pon candidate-solo.html push score of Math.floor(Math.random(577 to 307) to
 - store this score in the mongoLab database (working already)
 - trigger a function in /first (call it anything for now, eve will add to it)
-- make a <p> that says 'hi'+ person's name
+- front end -- make a paragraph element that says 'hi'+ person's name

 #add to /form-score